jupyter/nbconvert/docs/source/install.rst

 Installing Chromium
 -------------------

-When converting to PDF with ``--to webpdf``, nbconvert uses `Puppeteer <https://pptr.dev>`_, and more precisely its Python bindings `pyppeteer <https://github.com/pyppeteer/pyppeteer>`_. pyppeteer needs a special version of Chromium, and can automatically download it.
-Since the download size is quite large (around 100 MB), nbconvert prevents it by default.
-If pyppeteer finds a suitable version of Chromium on your system, it will try and use it.
-Otherwise, please use the ``--allow-chromium-download`` flag to allow Chromium's download.
-Note that installing with ``nbconvert[webpdf]`` we install a compatible version of pyppeteer for this usecase.
+For converting notebooks to PDF with ``--to webpdf``, nbconvert requires the `Pyppeteer <https://github.com/pyppeteer/pyppeteer>`_ Chromium automation library.

+Pyppeteer makes use of a specific version of Chromium.
+If it does not find a suitable installation of the web browser, it can automatically download it if the ``--allow-chromium-download`` flag is passed to the command line.

+To install a suitable version of pyppeteer, you can pip install ``nbconvert[webpdf]``.

 PDF conversion on a limited TeX environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^